need4swede/wiki-go/data/documents/personalization/profile-presets/document.md

 That requirement applies to every device of the matching type signed in as that user.
 It does not force the same profile onto other device types.

-A current Neptune MDM server can also provide a global automatic assignment for every user.
+Neptune MDM can also provide a global automatic assignment for every user.
 A personal automatic assignment wins over an optional global one.
 A per-user required assignment wins over a global required assignment.
 Required assignments keep the device on Auto; optional assignments can still be replaced by Manual on that physical device.

-Personal automatic assignments and optional Server Profile assignments become effective only while the signed-in recipient has Pro.
-An explicit Required assignment is managed policy and applies to a matching Free or Pro recipient.
+An explicit Required assignment is delivered as managed policy rather than as a personal profile choice, so it applies independently of personal selection.
-Required resolution uses the signed-in server user and device class, not one particular physical device: a per-user iPhone requirement affects every iPhone signed in as that user.
+Required resolution uses the signed-in server user and device class, not one particular physical device: a per-user requirement affects every matching device signed in as that user.